carriercomm/DarkLord/README.md

     var darklord = require('darklord')({
       secret: <secret string>,
+      cookie: <turn on token cookie>,
       user: <passport based user model>,
       databaseSvc: <database logic controller>,
       router: <express router>
     });

 **secret** (*optional*) - provide the JWT generator a secret key that it will use to encrypt and decrypt auth tokens.
 Leave it blank and it will use an environment variable called `JWT_SECRET`

+**cookie** (*optional*) - turn token cookie on.
+The token will be stored in a signed cookie based on your *secret*.
+Useful if you want to use DarkLord for normal webpages as well as APIs.

 **user** (*optional*) - you can setup your own passport initialised User model, the default one is wrapped up as a passport mongoose model